daniel-sec/SiemHomeLab/README.md

 <h1>Siem Home Lab</h1>

 <h2>Description</h2>
 A comprehensive Security Information and Event Management (SIEM) lab set up in a home environment to practice and refine cybersecurity skills.
 This project simulates real-world network conditions and threats, enabling hands-on experience in log analysis, threat detection, and incident response.
-It includes various tools like ELK Stack, Security Onion, and custom scripts to monitor and visualize network activities.
-Perfect for anyone looking to gain practical experience in managing and securing IT environments.
 <br />